ajnsit/concur-documentation/README.md

 Throughout this tutorial, please keep in mind that Concur does not hide any functionality from you.
 What you see in the code *is* exactly what is happening.
 There is never any *magical* plumbing that takes place in the background which you don't directly control.
 So if a piece of code is not immediately and independently understandable, then please point it out and I will try to make it clearer.

+## Other Resources

+The [Awesome Concur](https://github.com/purescript-concur/awesome-concur) repo collects libraries, documentation, and other awesome things related to the Concur ecosystem.

 ## Installation

 Look at the individual pages for [Concur (Haskell)](https://github.com/ajnsit/concur), or [Purescript-Concur](https://github.com/ajnsit/purescript-concur) for installation instructions.